-Creative Non-Fiction by Amy Slack
+Creative Non Fiction by Amy Slack

 Your hands are now safe, says step 12 of the illustrated guide to handwashing that has been hastily blu-tacked beside every sink in the office.
 Safe.
-A door locked; a bomb defused.
+A door locked, a bomb defused.

 Your hands hurt.
 Dry hands thoroughly, says step 10, and you have, so much so that the skin has stiffened until it aches.
 Your palms peel and flake, reaching, grasping, catching on fabric, clinging to fibres.
 The backs of your hands crack red, grow angry, break into tiny, swollen welts.
-Creams and moisturisers sting and burn whenever you try to massage some semblance of life back into your knuckles, into the splitting dryness between your fingers.
+Creams and moisturisers sting and burn as you massage some semblance of life back into your knuckles, into the splitting dryness between your fingers.

 Your hands drown.
 Wash for 40–60 seconds, says step 8.
 You hold them down, follow the moves, perform the poses: interlace fingers, twist around thumb, palm to palm.
 Step 6, 5, 4.
 It’s a dance, you tell yourself, and to prove it you sing, mumbling old chart hits and showtunes and imagine being anywhere but back at a sink and foaming with soap again, again, again.
 You don’t sing ‘Happy Birthday’, though.
 Your birthday is eight months away.
 You’ll sing it then, even though you’re meant to stay quiet when it’s your turn and let everyone else sing to you.
 It’s a promise you make to yourself: you’ll sing it in eight months’ time, when all of this is over.